nodeshift/tutorial/helm/README.md

 #### On Mac

-After installing podman, open a terminal and run below commands to initialize and run podman machine:
+After installing podman, open a terminal and run the below commands to initialize and run the podman machine:

 _**NOTE:** \*On Apple M1 Pro chip, system version has to be 12.4 and above._